ooni/spec/backends/bk-005-ooni-run-v2.md

 In order to support the above workflow the OONI API needs to support the following operations:

-* CREATE a new OONI Run link, returning the OONI Run link ID (see 4.1)
+* CREATE a new OONI Run link or a translation or other changes (see 4.1)

 * ARCHIVE an existing OONI Run link (see 4.2)